costoxff/CMC/README.md

-# SICMA
+# CMC

-SImple C MAcro, use c macro to let programming of c easier (or harder)
+C Macro Collection, use c macro to let programming of c easier (or harder)